ibm-cloud-docs/account/transfer.md

 ## Transferring an account from another owner
 {: #transfer-lost}

-If the owner of an account left the company and there is a need to transfer the account, a new owner must be identified.
+If the owner of an account leaves the company and there is a need to transfer the account, a new owner must be identified.
 Then, create a support case to request a transfer.

 The new owner must have an IBMid or be a user of the account.
 If the user does not have an IBMid, the new owner must create the IBMid and be added to the account by another user.

 In the support case to request an account transfer, you must attach an official document from your company that contains the following information.
 - Your official company letterhead